tlehman/tobilehman.com/content/posts/image-compression-demystified/index.md

 practice, then we can dive into the mathematics and start to understand how it works.

 Click the pixels on the first square to see the discrete cosine transform on the second square.
+Click black dot to flip back to white.
+Try transforms of single black pixels, then try two pixels, turn pixels on and off to develop intuition to how the transformed image is constructed.

 <canvas id="dct1" width="256" height="256" style="border:1px solid #000000;">
 </canvas>